hpfem/hermes/doc/src/hermes2d/P01-linear/03-poisson.rst

        u = 0\ \ \  \mbox{on}\  \partial \Omega.

 Here $u$ is an unknown temperature distribution,
-$C$ a real number representing volumetric heat sources/losses, and $\lambda > 0$ is thermal conductivity.
+$C$ a real number representing volumetric heat sources/losses, and $\lambda > 0$ is thermal conductivity of the material.

 The weak formulation is derived as usual, first by multiplying equation :eq:`poisson1` with a test function $v$, then integrating over the domain $\Omega$, and then applying